- LAST REVIEWED: 12 January 2017

 Bernier’s approach resides at the intersection of biography and critical analysis.
 This book is divided into six chapters that take on general topics such as the Harlem Renaissance and abstraction.
 Subsections are devoted to individual artists.
 Her discussion is framed by informed critical analysis of the artists’ works and their relationships to issues of race and representation.
 With limited illustrations, this text is most appropriate for upper-level students or graduate students who are familiar with the material.

 Bindman, David, and Henry Louis Gates Jr., eds.
 The Image of the Black in Western Art.
 Vol. 5, The Twentieth Century, Part 2: The Rise of Black Artists.
-Cambridge, MA: Belknap, 2014.
+Cambridge, MA: Belknap Press of Harvard University Press, 2014.

 A survey of the art of African American women.
 The feminist movement has been critiqued as being geared toward the concerns of white women.
 By singling out the art of black women, Farrington chronicles the artistry and engages the histories, concerns, and visual strategies employed by women who emerged from a legacy of slavery, racism, and sexism.

 Lewis, Samella S. African American Art and Artists.
-3d. ed., rev. and expanded.
+Rev. 3d. ed.
 Berkeley: University of California Press, 2003.

 The 2003 publication of African American Art and Artists is the third edition of this survey text, first published in 1978.
 This was the standard survey of African American art of its time and was aimed toward the general public and undergraduates.
 The third edition has a new introduction and has been expanded to include later artists.
 Like other survey texts in this field, it is driven by biographical treatments of artists from the 18th through the 21st centuries.